-South America a continent of contrasting lanscapes consisting of 12 unique countries – where does a beginner start?
-Let us take you on a journey of our ‘Must-See’ into our wonderful continent
+South America a continent of contrasting landscapes consisting of 12 unique countries – where does a beginner start?
+Let us take you on a journey of our ‘Must-See’ attractions in our wonderful continent

 La Boca, Buenos Aires

-Stimulate your senses walking through the vibrant streets of La Boca.
-Famed for its soccer history, this barrio (neighborhood) is an artist district with bright coloured murals and buildings.
-Tango fills the air while the music buzzes in the background as you walk the cobblestone streets.
+Stimulate your senses walking through the vibrant cobblestone streets of La Boca.
+Famed for its soccer history, this barrio (neighbourhood) is an artist district with bright coloured murals and buildings.
+Music fills the air and dancers can be seen in various spots, demonstrating the seductive dance of the Tango.

 Iguazu Falls, Argentina, and Brazil

 Visit one of the New Seven Wonders of the World, a national treasure that is the Iguazu Falls.
 Its power and presence can be felt from the Argentinean and Brazilian side.
 Definitely a must-see when visiting South America.

 Take a cable car to the top of Sugarloaf mountain.
 This is Brazil’s famous quartz and granite peak overlooking Guanabara Bay.
 At the summit you are rewarded with spectacular panoramic views of Rio de Janeiro.
 You can also see the rainforest green canopy against the sparkling blue ocean at the top.